viktoriussuwandi/Selenium-web-driver/README.md

 4. The event data from `python.org` should be stored under the keys `time` and `name`.

 #### wikipedia.org
-1. Scrape `tag name` of search bar element using Selenium `find single element` method.
+##### Extract Website Data
-2. Extract the articles amount of each language available from the `wikipedia.org` website.
+1. Extract the articles amount of each language available from the `wikipedia.org` website.
-3. Find and get all languages available and articles'samount on each language using `find multiple elements` method.
+2. Find and get all languages available and articles'samount on each language using `find multiple elements` method.
-4. Create `articles` dictionary with key `language` and key `articles` for `languages` and `amount`.
+3. Create `articles` dictionary with key `language` and key `articles` for `languages` and `amount`.

+##### Search Some Information
+1. Search information about python by typing python on `search bar`.
+2. Select english as output language.
+3. Print all the headlines references.

 ### Setup and Configuration :
     1. Install Selenium using shell terminal, type `pip install selenium`.